Nick and Nora Charles: Novel

-In 2018, author Christopher Allen published an unauthorized prequel to the Thin Man, titled Before the Thin Man: The Prequel to Dashiell Hammett's "The Thin Man".
-Set in 1928, the prequel explores the origin of the Nick and Nora characters from Hammett's original novel.

 Films

 The film adaptation of The Thin Man was a resounding success.
-Although Hammett never wrote another novel with Nick and Nora Charles, five movie sequels were produced, two of which were adapted by Warner Brothers' writers from two original Hammett works written after the success of the first film.
+Although Hammett never wrote another novel with Nick and Nora Charles, five movie sequels were produced, two of which were adapted by M.G.M.'s writers from two original Hammett works written after the success of the first film.

 The film followed the plot of the novel quite closely, but the Nick Charles character, described in the book as overweight and out of shape, was portrayed by the slim William Powell.
 Nora was portrayed by Myrna Loy.
 The title of both the book and the film referred to the murder victim, Clyde Wynant, that Nick is initially hired to find, but producers referred to "The Thin Man" in the titles of each of the sequel films for branding purposes.
 As a consequence "The Thin Man" was eventually elided by the public into an alias for the character of Nick Charles.
 So strongly were Powell and Loy identified with the characters of the Charleses in the public mind that many mistakenly assumed the actors were a couple in real life as well.